ALRW/dayAsADev/courseSections/section7.md

 :twisted_rightwards_arrows: Now's a good opportunity to switch using git to add, commit, push and pull your changes.

 Another thing developers spend a large amount of their time on is reading documentation.
-We've pulled in the bootstrap framework which gives us access to a whole bag of tools, their documentation is how we learn how to use the toolkit so lets do some research:
+We've pulled in the bootstrap framework which gives us access to a whole bag of tools, their documentation is how we learn how to use the toolkit so let's do some research:

  - [ ] Using the documentation below add the company logo and name: "Prototype Inc." to the navigation bar to fulfil the following user story